ptran32/beautiful-jekyll/_posts/2020-08-26-Continuous-integration-with-jenkins-and-docker-multistage.md

 CMD ["node", "server/server.js"]
 ```

+<p>&nbsp;</p>

 ## Prepare the pipeline

-The Jenkinsfile declare those steps
+The Jenkinsfile is split between the stages below:

 - Clean workspace
 - Clone git source
 - Test and build docker image
 - Push image to docker registry
-- Deploy new code to a kubernetes cluster
+- Deploy new release to a kubernetes cluster

 ```
 pipeline {